 Broadcasting and ICT convergence

-Under this programme, MISA Zimbabwe seeks to promote a diverse, pluralistic and converged broadcasting and telecommunications sector.
+Under its Campaign for broadcasting diversity and ICTs, MISA Zimbabwe seeks to promote a diverse, pluralistic and converged broadcasting and telecommunications sector.

-Convergence of the sectors will go a long way in improving efficiency in the overall sectors as far as reach, access and diversity is concerned.
-It will also ensure effective operations of broadcasters as well as the enjoyment of citizen’s constitutional rights to free expression and access to information in the digital era where they are not only receivers but producers of broadcast content.
+Convergence of the two sectors will go a long way in improving efficiency in terms of reach, access and diversity.
+It will not only ensure the effective operations of broadcasters.
+It will also allow citizens to enjoy their constitutional rights to free expression and access to information as receivers and producers of broadcast content.

-- Continuous advocacy for the opening up of the airwaves towards a three-tier broadcasting sector that includes an independent Public Service Broadcaster, Commercial and Community broadcasters.
+- Continuous advocacy for the opening up of the airwaves towards a three-tier broadcasting sector that includes an independent public service broadcaster, as well as commercial and community broadcasters

-- Transformation of the Zimbabwe Broadcasting Corporation (ZBC) into a truly public service broadcaster that enjoys editorial independence and is accountable to the citizenry through parliament.
+- Transformation of the Zimbabwe Broadcasting Corporation into a truly public service broadcaster with editorial independence that is accountable to the citizenry through parliament

 - Advocacy for the establishment of an independent complains mechanism for public broadcasters

-MISA Zimbabwe’s ICT programming is informed by current internet governance processes leading to the adoption of Zimbabwe’s ICT policy and the appointment of the Zimbabwe Internet Governance Forum (ZIGF).
-These include:
+MISA Zimbabwe’s ICT programming is informed by current internet governance processes leading to the adoption of Zimbabwe’s ICT policy and the appointment of the Zimbabwe Internet Governance Forum.